 - The impact of your disability on your ability to learn and participate in classroom activities.

-- Strategies the teacher will need to implement in order to facilitate learning in the classroom, as well as the accommodations needed.
+- Strategies the teacher will need to implement in order to facilitate learning in the classroom, as well as the accommodations needed

-- Prognosis for the disability and its expected duration.
+- Prognosis for the disability and it’s expected duration.

-It is critical to note that for accommodations to occur, all documentation must be on file.
-Information that is written on prescription blanks in not acceptable.
+It is critical to note that for all accommodations to occur, all documentation must be on file.
+Information that is written on prescription blanks is not acceptable.
 Letters must be written on letterhead.
 Please bring or mail a copy of this information to your DSS instructors on your campus so they can meet to discuss your educational needs.